lorin/messiness/README.md

 [Flexible Sketches and Inflexible Data Bases: Visual Communication, Conscription Devices, and Boundary Objects in Design Engineering](https://doi.org/10.1177/016224399101600402) by Kathryn Henderson (paper, 1991)

+[On Line and On Paper: Visual Representations, Visual Culture, and Computer Graphics in Design Engineering](https://mitpress.mit.edu/books/line-and-paper) by Kathryn Henderson (book, 1999)

 ## The dangers of imposing neat solutions on a messy world

 [Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed](https://www.amazon.com/dp/B00D8JJYWA/) by James C. Scott (book, 1998)